-Each entry in the log page returned is defined in Figure 93.
-The log page is a set of 64-byte entries; the maximum number of entries supported is indicated in the ELPE field in the Identify Controller data structure (refer to Figure 112).
+Each entry in the log page returned is defined in Figure 197.
+The log page is a set of 64-byte entries; the maximum number of entries supported is indicated in the ELPE field in the Identify Controller data structure (refer to Figure 251).
 If the log page is full when a new entry is generated, the controller should insert the new entry into the log and discard the oldest entry.

-The controller should clear this log page by removing all entries on power cycle and reset.
+The controller should clear this log page by removing all entries on power cycle and Controller Level Reset.

-Figure 93: Get Log Page - Error Information Log Entry (Log Identifier 01h)
+Figure 197: Get Log Page - Error Information Log Entry (Log Identifier 01h)

-Bytes Description 07:00 Error Count: This is a 64-bit incrementing error count, indicating a unique identifier for this error.
+Bytes Descriptio on 07:00 Error Count: This is a 64-bit incrementing error count, indicating a unique identifier for this error.
 The error count starts at 1h, is incremented for each unique error log entry, and is retained across power off conditions.
-A value of 0h indicates an invalid entry; this value is used when there are lost entries or when there are fewer errors than the maximum number of entries the controller supports.
-09:08 Submission Queue ID: This field indicates the Submission Queue Identifier of the command that the error information is associated with.
-If the error is not specific to a particular command then this field shall be set to FFFFh.
-11:10 Command ID: This field indicates the Command Identifier of the command that the error is assocated with.
-If the error is not specific to a particular command, then this field shall be set to FFFFh.
-13:12 Status Field: This field indicates the Status Field for the command that completed.
-The Status Field is located in bits 15:01, bit 00 corresponds to the Phase Tag posted for the command.
-If the error is not specific to a particular command, then this field reports the most applicable status value.
-Parameter Error Location: This field indicates the byte and bit of the command parameter that the error is associated with, if applicable.
-If the parameter spans multiple bytes or bits, then the location indicates the first byte and bit of the parameter.
-Bits Description 15:11 Reserved 15:14 10:8 Bit in command that contained the error.
+A value of 0h indicates an invalid entry; this value is used when there are lost entries or when there are fewer errors than the maximum number of entries the controller supports. to 1h) field is FFFFFFFh, then the field shall be set to 1h when incremented (i.e., Prior to NVMe 1.4, processing of incrementing beyond FFFFFFFh is 09:08 the error ir this field sl nformati nall be s ue ID: This field indicates the Submission Queue Identifier of the command that on is associated with.
+If the error is not specific to a particular command, then set to FFFFh.
+11:10 his field indicates the Command Identifier of the command that the error is the error is not specific to a particular command, then this field shall be set to Bits Desci iption 13:12 15:1 Status Field: This field indicates the Status Field for the command that completed.
+0 Tag: This field may indicate the Phase Tag posted for the command. the error is s assoc Location: This field indicates the byte and bit of the command parameter that ated with, if applicable.
+If the parameter spans multiple bytes or bits, then the the first byte and bit of the parameter.
+15:14 E Bits Description 15:14 5:11 Reserved 0:08 Bit in command that contained the error.
 Valid values are 0 to 7.
-7:0 Byte in command that contained the error.
+0 7:00 Byte in command that contained the error.
 Valid values are 0 to 63.
-If the error is not specific to a particular command then this field shall be set to FFFFh.
+If the error is not specific to a particular command, then this field shall be set to FFFFh.
 23:16 LBA: This field indicates the first LBA that experienced the error condition, if applicable.
-27:24 Namespace: This field indicates the namespace that the error is associated with, if applicable.
+27:24 Namespace: This field indicates the NSID of the namespace that the error is associated with, if applicable.
 28 Vendor Specific Information Available: If there is additional vendor specific error information available, this field provides the log page identifier associated with that page.
-A value of 00h indicates that no additional information is available.
+A value of 0h indicates that no additional information is available.
 Valid values are in the range of 80h to FFh.
-31:29 Reserved 39:32 Command Specific Information: This field contains command specific information.
-If used, the command definition specifies the information returned.
-63:40 Reserved